adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

 ### String Calculator with Applicative Functors in Haskell

 I like the simplicity of the [String Calculator kata](http://osherove.com/tdd-kata-1/).
 It's a typical example of the map-reduce algorithm, where the string has to be split by a delimiter, mapped into a list of integers and then reduced to their sum.
 I've often [used it](https://github.com/adomokos/stringcalulator_js_starter_kit) as an example to quickly evaluate engineering candidates, try new languages and tools.
 This was the first challenge I tried to solve in Haskell about a year ago.
-The other day I found the code and I wanted to see how I could improve upon it with everything I've learned so far.
+I found the code the other day, I wanted to see how I could improve upon it with everything I've learned so far.

 This is what I found from a year before: